szufix/mapel/index.rst

 If you have any problems so far please contact: *stanislaw.szufa@uj.edu.pl*

-Content brief description
+Features
 -----------------------------
-Here we present basic functionalities of the mapel package.
+Here we present main features of the mapel package.

+* printing maps of elections
+* printing matrices of distances
+* generating elections according to many different models (*available soon*)
+* computing distances between elections (*available soon*)